skeema/skeema/doc/options.md

 **Type** | string
 **Restrictions** | To specify multiple values, use a comma-separated list

 This option specifies which storage engines are permitted by Skeema's linter.
 This option only has an effect if [lint-engine](#lint-engine) is set to "warning" (the default) or "error".
-If so, an error or warning (respectively) will be emitted for any table using a storage engine not included in this list.
+If so, a warning or error (respectively) will be emitted for any table using a storage engine not included in this list.

 ### allow-unsafe